 Photo Terry Francona, Jonathan Papelbon by Keith Allison*

 Like MAS, my INeedCoffee colleague, Francona is big on drinking tea as well as coffee.
-He is a spokesman for Bigelow Tea — according to an October 2008 press release, he starts each game by drinking a green tea with pomegranate.
+He is a spokesman for Bigelow Tea and starts each game by drinking green tea with pomegranate.

 Terry Francona: Steady as he goes – by Rob Bradford / Red Sox Beat